AqwamCreates/DataPredict/docs/API/Models/LinearRegression.md

 maxNumberOfIterations = How many times should the model needed to be trained.

 learningRate = The speed at which the model learns.
-Recommended that the value is set between (0 - 1).
+Recommended that the value is set between (0 to 1).

 lambda = Reqularisation factor